-- Operations and maintenance plans are not eligible expenditures.
-However, up to 10 years of ongoing operations and maintenance costs can be utilized as in-kind services as a source of matching funds. - ECP funds are not to be used for planning. - Expenditures prior to the grantee executed letter agreement date cannot be considered eligible for funding or match. - Landscaping installation and replacement are not eligible for funding consideration. - Capital equipment purchases related to regular on-going street maintenance efforts, including, but not limited to: trash receptacles, vacuum trucks and/or equipment, street sweepers, signage, etc.)
+- Operations and maintenance costs are not eligible expenditures.
+Operations and maintenance costs cannot be utilized as a source of matching funds. - ECP funds are not to be used for planning. - Expenditures prior to the grantee executed letter agreement date cannot be considered eligible for funding or match. - Landscaping installation and replacement are not eligible for funding consideration. - Replacement of equipment funded with ECP funds that is still within its anticipated useful life (based on manufacturer's specifications). - Capital equipment purchases related to regular on-going street maintenance efforts, including, but not limited to: trash receptacles, vacuum trucks and/or equipment, street sweepers, signage, etc.